 The Vampire Hair Regrowth® procedure is a method of bio-stimulation using Platelet Rich Plasma (PRP) to cause regrowth of hair.
-For more information on PRP, read Regenerative Injection Therapy.
+For more information on PRP, read RIT.
 In order to understand how PRP works for hair regrowth, it is important to understand how hair grows.

 Hair follicles are in different stages of hair growth, regression, or at rest at all times.
 These stages are non-synchronized, meaning, different hair follicles are in different stages at the same moment in time.
 Anagen is the active growth phase.
 Catagen is a transitional phase.
 Telogen is the resting phase.
 The Anagen stage lasts much longer than other stages, approximately 90% of the hair follicles are in a state of growth while only a small percentage are in the Catagen phase (regression) or the Telogen phase (rest).
 Permanent hair loss occurs during the Anagen phase of active hair growth.